Jobst Wagner: Personal life

 Wagner also supports a large number of cultural institutions in Switzerland.
 Amongst others, he is the president of the Kunsthalle Bern foundation, member of the foundation board for the Bern Kunstmuseum and GegenwART foundation, as well as advisory board member of the Bern University of the Arts.
 Together with the Hochfranken business initiative he also supports the International Film Festival Hof.

-Honors and awards
+Reception

 In 1999, Wagner received an award for his activities with GegenwART of the ‘Handels- und Industrieverein’ Bern.